ms16Dev/Ysoftapp/README.md

-# Android Project Name
+# Android Sample App

-This is an Android sample project for YemenSoft job application.
-Built using Kotlin, Jetpack Compose, Room & MVVM / DI (Hilt) architecture and follows the latest Android development best practices.
+This is an Android sample project for scheduling assignments.
+Built using Kotlin, Jetpack Compose, Room & MVVM / DI (Hilt) and clean architecture.
 ## Features
-Assignment tracking app with offline data storage (note: no back-end retrieval implemented for the purpose of demonstration)
+Assignment scheduling app with offline data storage, no back-end/full schema implemented for the purpose of demonstration

 ## Prerequisites